common-fate/docs-archive/docs/granted/usage/assuming-roles.md

 The first time you run `assume`, you'll be prompted to select a web browser for Granted to use when opening web consoles for your roles.
 You should see a prompt similar to the one below.

 - Granted searches your PATH and checks common install locations to determine your current default browser.
-If thats not the browser you want to use ou can still specify another at a later stage in the first time setup.
+If that's not the browser you want to use you can still specify another at a later stage in the first time setup.

 ```
 ➜ assume